 2. Exchange Information

 It’s important to make sure you get the other driver’s name, phone number, insurance company and license plate number after an accident, especially if the police aren’t involved.
-The more information you have the better, as this will ensure accuracy when filing the car insurance claim.
+If the police are involved, they’ll help gather this information for you and provide it in the police report.
+The more information you have the better, as this will ensure accuracy if you decide to file the car insurance claim.

 You’ll want to contact your auto insurance agent to understand your options and make the best decision for your situation.
-They should be able to answer any questions you have and assist you in next steps.
+Depending on your coverage type and deductible amount, it may make more sense to pay for the repairs out of pocket rather than filing a claim.
+Your agent can answer any questions you have and assist you in the next steps.

 It’s Important to Call Your Car Insurance Company No Matter What